Process for Reliance On An External IRB

-Step 2: Complete the Reliance Agreement
+Step 2b: Completion of the Reliance Agreement

 When reliance is accepted, federal regulations require the relationship to be documented by a written agreement called a reliance agreement.

-Please be aware that reliance agreements can take several weeks to complete due to the complexity and institutional officials involved.
-Platforms such as SmartIRB, StrokeNet, TINS and others have assisted in reducing the amount of time these agreements take but it is best to begin this process early.
+Please be aware that reliance agreements can take a while to complete due to the complexity and institutional officials involved.
+Platforms such as Smart IRB, have assisted in reducing the amount of time these agreements take but it is best to begin this process early.

-Step 3: Post-Reliance Reporting
+Step 4: Post-Reliance Reporting

-Once the IRB has granted your request for reliance and the external IRB has approved your study, there are still some things you are required to continue to submit to the MUSC IRB.
-Please submit amendments to the reliance request to report:
+Once the MUSC IRB has acknowledged your request for reliance and the external IRB has approved your study, there are still some things you are required to continue to submit to the MUSC IRB.
+Please submit amendments and/or updates to eIRB for the following:·

 - PI and personnel changes